Mark Bentz

 Mark Bentz is a Canadian para-alpine skier, massage therapist and business owner.
 He represented Canada at the 1984 Winter Paralympics in alpine skiing.

 He won the gold medal in the Men's Alpine Combination B2 event and also in the Men's Downhill B2 event.

-He also competed in the Men's Giant Slalom B2 event and finished in 7th place.
+He competed in the Men's Giant Slalom B2 event and finished in 7th place.

 Personal life

-In 1995, Mark became a registered massage therapist, graduating from the West Coast College of Massage Therapy.
-In 1997, Mark founded Everest Therapeutics, one of Canada's largest massage therapy clinics.
-In 2005, he opened a multidisciplinary clinic, Electra Health, which houses Everest Therapeutics, along with physiotherapists, chiropractors, acupuncturists, clinical counsellors, osteopaths and more.
+In 1995, Bentz became a registered massage therapist, graduating from the West Coast College of Massage Therapy.
+In 1997, Mark set up Everest Therapeutics, a massage therapy clinic.
+In 2005, he opened a multidisciplinary clinic, Electra Health, which houses Everest Therapeutics, with physiotherapists, chiropractors, acupuncturists, clinical counsellors and osteopaths.

-In 2019, Mark founded the PAARCC program – a multidisciplinary style program that designs unique, comprehensive rehabilitation programs for people who have been in car accidents.

-Mark resides in Vancouver, Canada with his family.
+Bentz lives in Vancouver, Canada with his family.